-Documentation used to evaluate the need and reasonableness of potential accommodations may include a licensed professional's current medical diagnosis and date of diagnosis, evaluation of how the student's disability affects one or more of the major life activities and recommendations, psychological and/or emotion diagnostic tests, functional effects or limitations of the disability, and/or medications and recommendations to ameliorate the effects or limitations.
-The School may request additional documentation or testing as needed.
+Documentation used to evaluate the need and reasonableness of potential academic adjustments may include a current medical diagnosis from a licensed professional, including the date of diagnosis; an evaluation of how the student/applicant's disability affects daily activities; suggestions for academic adjustment; psychological or emotional test results; a description of how the disability limits functioning; and details about medications and recommendations to reduce these effects.
+The School may request additional documentation if needed.

-After the ADA Compliance Coordinator receives the Request Form and the required documentation, the ADA Compliance Coordinator (or trained designee) will engage the student or applicant in an interactive process to determine what accommodations may be appropriate.
+After the ADA/Section 504 Compliance Coordinator receives the Request form and the required documentation (as applicable), the ADA/Section 504 Compliance Coordinator (or trained designee) will engage the student or applicant in an interactive process to determine what academic adjustment(s) may be appropriate.
+The School will provide communication regarding approved reasonable academic adjustment(s) in writing.